Kotlin/KEEP/proposals/stdlib/long-ariphmetics.md

 ## Placement

-* Standard Library, `java.math`, since there is already a part of the prosed API for [BigInteger](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-integer/) and [BigDecimal](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-decimal/)
+* Standard Library, `kotlin` package, since there is already a part of the prosed API for [BigInteger](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-integer/) and [BigDecimal](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/java.math.-big-decimal/)

 ## Reference implementation

-Some of the following functions already implemented in the stdlib, but listed here to provide the whole picture.
+Some of the following functions are already implemented in the stdlib, but listed here to provide the whole picture.
 Those functions are marked with `/* implemented */`.

 >Implementation notes:
 >